2021 Fee Increases

 We are not salespeople.
 We are not putting lipstick on a pig, and trying to convince you to love it, even if Tom Ford’s Wild Ginger looks amazing.
 Our job remains being professionally detached, giving you information and letting you decide.

-We see far too many crazy schemes and half-baked ideas from attorneys and wealth managers.
+We also see far too many crazy schemes and half-baked ideas from attorneys and wealth managers.
 In some cases, they are good ideas.
 In most cases, all the entities, layering and mixed ownership is only the illusion of precision.
 Just because you can complicate the crap out of your life doesn’t mean you must.
 Just like Chris Rock says, just because you can drive your car with your feet doesn’t make it a good idea.

 Next Steps